 The curriculum is designed to meet the needs of young professionals with undergraduate degrees in business or business-related fields.
 Building on this base knowledge, this program will provide you with opportunities to connect business concepts to real-world issues.
 You will complete 7 graduate business courses and 2 courses from either Sociology or Political Science.
 When you graduate from this program, you will have gained an international orientation, business acumen, and the analytic skills needed to best prepare you to navigate an increasingly interconnected and fast-paced world.

-How To Apply Learn more about the application process and requirements.
+How to Apply Learn more about the application process and requirements.

 Students may also consider political science or sociology courses.

-Our faculty represents a wide cross-section of professional practices and in fields ranging from finance to education to biomedical science to management to the U.S. military.
-They serve as mentors and advisors, and collaborate alongside students to solve the most pressing global challenges facing established and emerging markets.
+Our faculty represents a wide cross-section of professional practices and fields ranging from finance to education to biomedical science to management to the U.S. military.
+They serve as mentors and advisors and collaborate alongside students to solve the most pressing global challenges facing established and emerging markets.

-By enrolling in Northeastern, you gain access to a network of more than 230,000 alumni and 3,000 employer partners, including Fortune 500 companies, government agencies, and global NGOs.
-Our current students and faculty across strategically located regional campuses further foster that lifelong global community of learning and mentoring.
+By enrolling in Northeastern, you gain access to a network of more than 255,000 alumni and 3,350+ employer partners, including Fortune 500 companies, government agencies, and global nongovernmental organizations.
+Our current students and faculty across strategically located regional locations further foster a lifelong, global community of learning and mentoring.

 Below is a look at where our Business alumni work, the positions they hold, and the skills they bring to their organization.